plonskipe/plonskipe.github.io/about.markdown

 {: refdef}
 *In the above Figure, the solid lines correspond to proposed paths in the conceptual framework.
 Climate emotions are initiated by exposure to climate change information (which can be external or internal).*

 I also studied spatial perforamce (route planning) under time pressure ([route planning project link](https://osf.io/mcbgn/){:target="_blank"}).
 This research on emotion regulation and performance in stressful situations was part of a collaboration with the Center for Applied Brain and Cognitive Sciences.
-Among other findings, we noted a particularly strong effect of urgency messaging, independent of temporal parameters.
+Among other findings, we noted a particularly strong effect of urgency messaging, independent of other temporal parameters.

 {:refdef: style="text-align: center;"}
 ![subjetive time pressure reported based on within- and between-persons time pressure manipulations](/assets/time_pressure.png)